 The Silent Valley National Park is at the top of the list of many travelers to Kerala for several reasons.
 It is certainly an ecologically diverse region on earth where they can encounter unique flora and fauna.
 Reach Mukkali, which is nearly two hours away from Palakkad for a trip to this awe-inspiring tourist destination.
 The Silent Valley National Park and the lovely Kunti River that flows through this region can be done within a day.

 Located in the middle of the Nilgiri Biosphere Reserve, an ecologically diverse region, the Silent Valley National Park is an untouched natural wonder of the country.
 Even though this park is named as Silent Valley, this destination is full of sounds and sights despite its unique name.
 It is a favorite spot for many nature lovers because they cannot enjoy the sheer diversity of the reserve more than any other place in the world.
 Just visit this place in order to experience the sounds and sights of the jungle.

 Exotic Flora And Fauna

 The Silent Valley National Park is also a paradise for many birdwatchers also.
 Home to almost 150 species of birds, it is a preferred spot for many ornithologists from across the globe.
-Almost 16 bird species out of them are endemic birds of South India.
-In addition to the summer rains, the Kunti River that flowing through this region makes the Silent Valley National Park cool throughout the year.
-If you are planning a trip to Kerala, do not miss out this jewel of national park.
+Almost 16 bird species them are endemic birds of South India.
+In addition to the summer rains, the Kunti River that flows through this region makes the Silent Valley National Park cool throughout the year.
+If you are planning a trip to Kerala, do not miss out on this jewel of the national park.